-Chewing gum releases hundreds of small plastic particles directly into people's mouths, say researchers, while warning of the environmental pollution caused by the gum-based candy.
+Chewing gum releases hundreds of tiny plastic particles directly into people's mouths, researchers say, while warning of the environmental pollution caused by the gum-based candy.
 The study comes as researchers around the world are increasingly finding small plastic particles, known as microplastics, from mountain peaks to the ocean floor and even in the air we breathe.
-They have also found that the entire human body is contaminated with microplastics, including in the lungs, blood, and brain.
-This raises concerns about the potential impact on the Health .
+They have also found that the entire human body—including the lungs, blood, and brain—is contaminated with microplastics, raising concerns about the potential health impacts.

 "I don't want to alarm people," Sanjay Mohanty, lead researcher of the new study, which has not yet been peer-reviewed, told AFP.
 There is no direct evidence that microplastics are harmful to human health, said Mohanty of the University of California, Los Angeles (UCLA).
 Rather, the aim of the pilot study was to highlight another, still little-researched route through which these largely invisible pieces of plastic enter our bodies: chewing gum.